 The pears represent Forever and Always a Pair.
-There is no such thing as a perfect pair; a perfect match.
-We choose our pairs; the Catalyst, the Lover, the Healer, the Fire Starter, the Friend, the Teacher, the Truthsayer, the person that is just willing to hold space for our deepest thoughts...the person that is willing to dance when you want to dance.
-And you and I need to embrace all of the 7 types of love that are available to us in our lives.
+You and I need to embrace all of the 7 types of love that are available to us in our lives.
 We get these 7 types of love from different sources in our lives-and each pair lights us up differently.
-We also can experience many different types of love within a single relationship over time.
-These pairs of pears, we absorb them, fuse them into our own hearts, and our heart grows as a result.
-These Pairs: our friends, lovers, family, chosen family, are a part of our heart forever.
-We have given them a piece of our heart and they in turn gave us a piece of theirs and now it is fused in our hearts, allowing us to be whole.
-Forever & Always, perpetually, and unceasingly bound.
+Our Pairs include our romantic partners, parents, a best friend, our children, a mentor-the people that allow us to fully express who we are and to love us all the more for it.
+The person who you can laugh outrageously with, the person that inspires you to “do better, be better”… And even in a single relationship we also can experience many different types of love over time.
+We have given each of our Pairs a tiny piece of our heart and they in turn gave us a piece of theirs that is now fused in our hearts, allowing us to be whole.
+Forever & always, perpetually, and unceasingly bound.

 Fire: the Firestarters of our lives are catalysts to change.
 When something is lit on fire, it’s irrevocably changed.
 When we lose our fire, we live shadow lives.
 Fire is transformation, fire is energy.
 Seek what lights you up, what gives you energy?

 An excerpt from Hanya Yanagihara’s latest book “To Paradise”.
 One of the most beautiful descriptions of new love: that being intimate for the first time felt like “relearning how to walk”.